hanzec/hzcc/README.md

 cmake . -B./build/ && cd ./build && make mycc documentation -j$(nproc)
 ```

+The build will be done in `./build` directory.
+The document will be generated to `./build/Documentation/developers.pdf`.
+And the executable will be generated to `./build/Source/mycc`.

 ### Debug Build

 In debug mode, the compiler will be built with debug symbols and assertions enabled with '-g -O0' and ASAN enabled